-Despite all the time I’ve spent tramping around in the mountains, I have had some difficulty finding a pair or shorts (or pants) that I am really excited about and can really recommend to others.
+Despite all the time I've spent tramping around in the mountains, I have had some difficulty finding a pair of shorts (or pants) that I am really excited about and can really recommend to others.

-The cold usually doesn’t bother me too much, so in the absence of aggressive insect swarms, shorts are typically my preferred mode of bottom coverage – even in the snow or rain.
-In the past I have always gone with convertible pants and have ended up carrying around the pant bottoms some 95% of the time, “just in case”.
+The cold usually doesn't bother me too much, so in the absence of aggressive insect swarms, shorts are typically my preferred mode of bottom coverage – even in the snow or rain.
+In the past, I have always gone with convertible pants and have ended up carrying around the pant bottoms some 95% of the time, “just in case”.

 It was time for something new and so recently I have wearing the Chockstone Midweight Active Shorts from Mountain Hardwear.

 Really?
 How exciting can some shorts be?

 I guess my life has reached a low point because I was pretty excited when I started wearing these – especially after murdering so many pairs in the past.

 If you're somehow equally excited about a pair of shorts, read on.

 - Body Fabric Content: 91% nylon, 9% elastane

 - Fit: Active